This article explains the rules surrounding garden maintenance in socially rented properties.

 💡 Sweep up dead leaves once per month during the autumn.

 💡 Wash garden furniture, decking and paved areas once per year.
-Use a pressure washer if required.

-🛠️ Do I need to supply residents with gardening tools? |
+🛠️ Do I need to provide gardening equipment to residents? |

-Remember to include all items in your property inventory. |
+Remember to include all items in the property inventory. |

 But to collect, store and analyse data, you need the right tools - and that’s where EVO comes in.

-We automate the entire process, making it more efficient and effective.
+We automate the process, making it more efficient and effective.
 We ensure repairs and maintenance tasks are completed fast and to a high standard.

-This keeps your residents happy and means housing association staff spend less time managing tradespeople and work-in-progress lists.
+This keeps residents happy and means housing association staff spend less time managing tradespeople and work-in-progress lists.

 Here’s how EVO works:

-✔️ Residents pick three or more suitable time slots.
+✔️ Residents pick suitable time slots.

 ✔️ The tradesperson receives all necessary information, including visuals and property details.